-Increasing profits through reduce costs and cost cutting must be based on the concept of an organized, planned program.
+Increasing profits through cost reduction must be based on the concept of an organized, planned program.
 Unless adequate records are maintained through a proper accounting system, there can be no basis for ascertaining and analyzing costs.

 Profit is in danger when good merchandising and cost control do not go hand in hand.
 A big sales volume does not necessarily mean a big profit, as one retailer, Carl Jones, learned.

 Jones's pride was stocking stylish and well assorted lines of merchandise.
 Each year, sales volume increased.
 This increase was attributed to good merchandise which Jones felt took care of the steady rise in expenses.

 But Mr. Jones began to have doubts when he found it necessary to get bank loans more often than had been his practice.
 When he discussed the problem with his banker, Jones was advised to check expenses.
 As the banker said, "A large and increasing sales volume often creates the appearance of prosperity while behind-the-scene expenses are eating up the profit."